 Long story short: Make your design system proactive to avoid having problems, rather than reactive, in which you’d have to fix problems.

 Now let’s focus on three primary roles that are present when creating a digital product.

 We have product managers, designers and developers.
 Each of them have different requirements and expectations.
 Let’s take a closer look from three different perspectives.

-Finished product is a contribution of entire team
+The finished product is a contribution of entire team

-From a designer standpoint, the wish list starts from having consistent designs by keeping track of the changes when more than one designer works on the same project.
+From a designer’s standpoint, the wishlist starts from having consistent designs by keeping track of the changes when more than one designer works on the same project.
 Being able to make some adjustments quickly isn’t less important, though.
 On the other hand, they hate seeing their designs disrupted by neglectful development.
 Even small things matter, because the difference between an excellent and a very good product lies in the details.
 As the product team gets bigger, the contributions generate inconsistencies.
 Centralized design version control might be a remedy.

 Think about your product and company for a while with the following questions in mind:

 It takes only 5 steps to get started:

 By now, you should have a good idea of what a design system is and how it can be of benefit to your business: